 In fact, when schools lament the effect of “declining enrollment,” most of the time, they’re still able to enroll students for kindergarten.
 It’s that the students in the upper grades leave…and when one of the older children leave, usually the rest of their younger siblings go with them.
 Declining enrollment really isn’t about not bringing more students into Kindergarten – it’s the failure to retain students!

-After more than a decade and a half of writing about faith-based education, I believe there STILL is no empirical research on this phenomenon, but anecdotal evidence shows that a cohort of students which enter kindergarten with a particular number of students will see half the number of those students by the time that cohort reaches 8th grade.
+After almost two decades (that’s 20 years, by the way) of writing about faith-based education, I believe there STILL is no empirical research on this phenomenon, but anecdotal evidence shows that a cohort of students which enter kindergarten with a particular number of students will see half the number of those students by the time that cohort reaches 8th grade.
 It was true in 1974, it was true in 1997, it was true in 2011, and it’s still true today.
 It’s the reason behind the fallacy that lulls elementary school administrators into a false sense of stabilization is when their incoming kindergarten cohort equals the number of 8th graders that are moving on to high school in a given year.

 My updated book on Retention is available at Lulu.com and can be accessed by visiting this link.
 Since teachers are at the heart of retention efforts, some school leaders have purchased multiple copies and have given them to their staff.
 Some have even used it for their professional development training for the year!
 One school leader in Central Pennsylvania called it “the Bible” to be able to grow his school’s enrollment!